ngerald51/MultiChainNFT/README.md

 ## Kay concepts & Points

-1) Deploying two ERC-1155 NFT contracts on Sepolia and Base Sepolia testnets using Thirdweb dashboard.
+1) Deploy two ERC-1155 NFT contracts on Base Sepolia and Zksync Sepolia testnets using Thirdweb dashboard.
 2) Setting up a Next.js project with Thirdweb's Connect SDK to build a frontend application.
 3) Create components to display and claim the deployed NFTs from the respective chains.
-4) Enabling account abstraction and multi-chain support using Thirdweb's Connect button, which allows users to have the same wallet address across multiple EVM chains using deterministic deployment.
+4) Enable account abstraction and multi-chain support using Thirdweb's React Connect button, which allows users to have the same wallet address across multiple EVM chains using deterministic deployment.
-5) Demonstrate the process of connecting a smart wallet, switching between chains, and claiming NFTs on different chains to the same wallet address.
-And enjoy the benefits of multi-chain account abstraction wallets, such as enabling seamless cross-chain experiences, supporting tokens/NFTs on different chains, and creating unified in-app wallets for users.
+5) Demonstrate the process of connecting a smart wallet, switching between chains, and claiming NFTs on different chains to the same wallet address, thereby enabling seamless cross-chain experiences, supporting tokens/NFTs on different chains, and creating unified in-app wallets for users.

 ## Usage